 How does the Triangle appeal to people of diverse backgrounds?

-What do you like to do outside of medicine?
+What are your interests outside of medicine?

 I love cooking, baking, and creating new recipes.
 Since moving to Durham, I've also started hiking around Eno River State Park.
 I love spending time with my family and pups!